Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-Different types of eggs for sale.
+The local food map using google maps was enjoyable.

 Has this kit prompted any new food related initiatives within your school?
-We are working on our garden skills and now have a community garden as part of another programme which we could support.
+We will visit a community garden every year.

 Helpful Report

 What are three words that describe the activities in this kit?
-Informative, motivating and engaging
+Engaging, interesting, real-world

 How effective was the resource in fostering critical thinking about food waste issues?